ikikaidesu/ProjectsProgress/Projects/8. MonkeyTypeWPF/README.md

 ## About

 <p>Monkeytype is a minimalistic and customizable <a href="https://www.monkeytype.com">typing test</a>.
 It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
 Monkeytype attempts to emulate a natural typing experience during a typing test by unobtrusively presenting the text prompts and displaying typed characters in place, providing straightforward, real-time feedback on typos, speed, and accuracy.<br><br>
 <code>from myself:</code> When creating this project, I studied such a pattern as MVVM for WPF.
 Studying it was not easy for me due to the fact that there is quite a bit of information on it, which is why I often turned to SO, created crutches, or perhaps (most likely) violated the pattern altogether.
-While creating the project, I tried something new (which you can notice, because sometimes there are things that I wrote differently).</p>
+While creating the project, I tried something new (which you can notice, because sometimes there are things that I wrote differently).
+The project took 40 days (+- a week I didn’t even go into the project) and the main difficulty was learning MVVM and wpf.
+Now, having the knowledge, I can say that the project was not difficult and, in my opinion, a person can become familiar with MVVM in a week or less.</p>

 ## Disadvantages